TheEt1234/libox_computer/DOCS.md

     })
 ```

-It will give back a `wait` event, currently it is hardcoded to wait 0.1 seconds
+It will give back a `wait` event, currently waits the amount of time set by a setting (by default 0.1)

 #### Possible errors with this: (it will give back an `error` event, whose `errmsg` contains the error):